computational-imaging/bacon/README.md

 To render output images from a trained model, use the `render_nerf.py` script.
 Note that the Blender synthetic datasets should be downloaded and the multiscale dataset generated before running this script.

+#### Initialization Scheme

+Finally, we also show a visualization of our initialization scheme in `experiments/plot_activation_distributions.py`.
+As shown in the paper, our initialization scheme prevents the distribution of activations from becoming vanishingly small, even for deep networks.

 #### Pretrained models

 For convenience, we include pretrained models for the SDF fitting and NeRF reconstruction tasks in the `pretrained_models` directory.